cbg-ethz/slidr/README.md

 ### SLIdR usage

-You can install SLIdR using devtools.
+You can install SLIdR using `devtools`.

 ```
 install.packages("devtools")